 General costs (high, medium, low) for potential TMDL-pollutant BMP categories.

-2. Using this General Permit’s Implementation Framework
+I.G.2.
+Using this General Permit’s Implementation Framework

-Costs are site-specific and vary depending on multiple factors described categorically in Section F.3 above.
-This general information is provided to frame the cost considerations for Responsible Dischargers implementing applicable TMDL waste load allocation (WLA) requirements.
+Costs are site-specific and vary depending on multiple factors described categorically in Section I.F.3 above.
+This general information is provided to frame the cost considerations for Responsible Dischargers implementing applicable TMDL waste load allocation requirements.
 The incorporation of TMDL requirements into this General Permit allows for the use of its monitoring and reporting framework to avoid, where possible to meet the TMDL requirements, incurring additional costs associated with TMDL implementation (e.g., additional and separate reports for numeric action level and numeric effluent limitation exceedances, unique monitoring and sampling requirements specific to TMDLs).

 The TMDL implementation requirements in this General Permit rely on Responsible Dischargers to complete a thorough pollutant source assessment for the entire duration of their construction project, which shall be included within their SWPPP.
 Only Responsible Dischargers that identify on-site sources of pollutants associated with an applicable TMDL, as listed in Attachment H, are required to comply with additional TMDL requirements.
 This provision takes into consideration construction site pollutant source variability and reduces the implementation burden to implement TMDL requirements for pollutants that are not present on their site from construction activities.
 The additional cost for a TMDL-level pollutant source assessment is estimated at $1,000 to $1,250, including additional field time and SWPPP preparation.
 Dischargers complying with the alternative approach described in Section I.W.6.g.vi of this Fact Sheet may incur additional costs related to the soil screening required as part of the pollutant source assessment.
 The soil screening cost is estimated at $200 per sample.

-Twenty-nine (29) of the TMDL WLAs have been translated to require compliance with this General Permit, without imposing additional RUSLE2 modeling, numeric action levels (NALs), or numeric effluent limitations (NELs).
+Twenty-nine (29) of the TMDL waste load allocations have been translated to require compliance with this General Permit, without imposing additional RUSLE2 modeling, numeric action levels, or numeric effluent limitations.

-Ninety-three (93) TMDL WLAs were translated to require using RUSLE2 modeling to demonstrate a construction site’s annual soil loss will not deliver more sediment to a water body than pre-construction conditions.
-This translation was derived in consideration of costs for TMDLs with mass-based WLAs, rather than imposing TMDL-specific monitoring requirements for pollutants that are associated with sediment discharges.
+Ninety-three (93) TMDL waste load allocations were translated to require using RUSLE2 modeling to demonstrate a construction site’s annual soil loss will not deliver more sediment to a water body than pre-construction conditions.
+This translation was derived in consideration of costs for TMDLs with mass-based waste load allocations, rather than imposing TMDL-specific monitoring requirements for pollutants that are associated with sediment discharges.

-Sixty-two (62) of the TMDL WLAs have been translated to require NALs, which are implemented consistently with this General Permit’s framework for NAL compliance and reporting.
-Responsible Dischargers will follow the same process for TMDL-related NAL exceedances and non-TMDL NAL exceedances in this General Permit.
-TMDLs with concentration-based WLAs, to be met in receiving waters, were translated into NALs to be met at the construction site’s discharge location(s), avoiding undue costly and often infeasible receiving water monitoring.
+Sixty-two (62) of the TMDL waste load allocations have been translated to require numeric action levels, to consistently implement the General Permit’s framework using numeric action levels compliance and reporting.
+Responsible Dischargers are required to follow the same stormwater management requirements for both TMDL-related and non-TMDL-related numeric action level exceedances in this General Permit.
+TMDLs with concentration-based waste load allocations to be met in receiving waters, are translated into numeric action levels to be met at the construction site discharge location(s), to avoid costly and often infeasible receiving water monitoring.